openwallet-foundation/credo-ts-ext/packages/push-notifications/README.md

 // To get the device info and the used service back from the other agent pushNotificationsApnsModule.getDeviceInfo('a-valid-connection')

-/* -- Android -- */
+/* -- fcm -- */

-// To send fcm android device info to another agent you have to accquire the device token and send it. pushNotificationsFcmAndroidModule.sendDeviceInfo( 'a-valid-connection-id'
+// To send fcm, primarily Android, device info to another agent you have to accquire the device token and send it. pushNotificationsFcmModule.sendDeviceInfo( 'a-valid-connection-id'
   { deviceToken: '123' },
 )

-// To get the device info and the used service back from the other agent pushNotificationsFcmAndroidModule.getDeviceInfo('a-valid-connection')
+// To get the device info and the used service back from the other agent pushNotificationsFcmModule.getDeviceInfo('a-valid-connection')

 ```